dvigneshwer/deeprust/contributor/CONTRIBUTOR.md

 ## Welcome note

-Thanks for visiting deep-rust, this is [@dvigneshwer](https://twitter.com/dvigneshwer) project lead for deeprust project.
-I am a data scientist by profession and a Mozilla representative in India.
+Thanks for visiting deep-rust, this is [@dvigneshwer](https://twitter.com/dvigneshwer) I am the project lead for deeprust project.
+I am a ML researcher by profession and in my free time I actively volunteer for Mozilla.

 ## Why Open Project